avishek-sen-gupta/cobol-rekt/README.md

 An important aim of this library is to serve as a testbed for the following:

-- Different compile-time analyses focusing on moving from an unstructured programming language to a structured one.
+- Different **compile-time analyses** focusing on moving from an unstructured programming language to a structured one.
-- Tree transformations useful for translating unstructured control flow constructs to modern control flow constructs.
+- Code transformations useful for translating **unstructured control flow constructs to modern control flow constructs**.

 In addition, the library also includes several reusable algorithms which are commonly used in analysis in compiler middleware toolchains.

+**Cobol-REKT does not have a UI (yet).**

 ## Backlog